Welcome to Elementary School at AISF!

 To provide our students with the social groupings so important for this age group, AISF’s Middle School comprises two cohorts—a Grade 5—6 class and a Grade 7—8 combination.
 How does this work?
 Middle School has two core teachers, one for English and Social Studies and one for Mathematics and Science.
 To better manage the two-year groups in each class, the teachers are matched with teaching assistants who possess skill sets in those subject areas.
 Our Mathematics program, aligned to US standards, is differentiated meaning that Grade 5 and 6, for example, are taught separately though in the same classroom with the teacher and assistant moving between the two groups.
 The Middle School English Language Arts program, also aligned with US standards, is differentiated across writing, language, and reading standards (although grade levels will read the same text at times).
 Relevant texts are chosen to reflect the many different backgrounds and cultures of our community.
 For Social Studies and Science, we offer a two-year program again aligned to US standards but with very international content to meet the needs of an extremely diverse student body.

-A Glimpse at High School
+A Glimpse of High School

 AISF is accredited by the Middle States Association to provide an education from Pre-Kindergarten to Grade 8.
 As a small, family-oriented school, the American International School of Freetown wants to offer its students the rich range of subjects that they will need to achieve entry to great universities across the globe.